reathajohner/Asg-2-1502-001/DesignDocument.md

 * A constructor that makes use of the Player constructor (no stats).
 * A constructor that creates a Goalie with existing stats.
 Accepts all common variables as well as int shots against, int goals against, int shutouts, and int minutes.
 Returns nothing.
 * Accessors for all Goalie unique variables.
 Accepts nothing.
 Returns the related goalie unique variable.
 * Mutators for all Goalie unique variables.
-Accepts the related goalie unique variable.
+Accepts nothing.
 Returns nothing.
 * Mutator `getSavePer` to calculate successful save percentage.
 Accepts nothing.
 Returns save percentage.
-* Mutator `getGAA`to calculate goals against average.
+* Mutator `getGAA` to calculate goals against average.
 Accepts nothing.
+Returns nothing.
+* Mutator `recordMinutes` to records minutes played.
+Accepts int of minutes played.
 Returns nothing.

 ### Player List